jarq6c/wres-explorer/README.md

 ![Metrics Table](https://raw.githubusercontent.com/jarq6c/wres-explorer/main/images/data_table.JPG)

 ### Pairs Table
-Once data are loaded, you will be able to explore the pairs file(s) contents through a paging tabular interface shown below.
-Selecting a site will filter this table to the selected feature.
+You can also explore the pairs file(s) contents through a paging tabular interface.
+As with the Metrics Table, selecting a site will filter this table to the selected feature.
 ![Pairs Table](https://raw.githubusercontent.com/jarq6c/wres-explorer/main/images/pairs_table.JPG)